joargp/pathfinder_ex/README.md

 jsonpath in elixir through nodejs

-made possible thanks to reverly'
+made possible thanks to reverly labs' library https://hex.pm/packages/nodejs

 ⚠️WIP.
 This is an early and uncomplete release, expect breaking changes